cmda-tt/course-20-21/README.md

     [Laurens Aarnoudse][razpudding-gh] ([**@razpudding**][razpudding-gh]) and
     [Robert Spier][roberrrt-s-gh] ([**@roberrrt-s**][roberrrt-s-gh])
 *   **Credit**: 9 ECTS
-*   **Academic year**: 2020-2021
-*   **Period**: Quarter 3 (spring)
 *   **University**: [Amsterdam University of Applied Sciences][university]
 *   **Programme**: [Communication and Multimedia Design][cmda] (full time bachelor CROHO: `34092`)
 *   **Faculty**: [Digital Media and Creative Industries][faculty]
-*   **Language**: Dutch instructions and English resources
-*   **Entry requirements**: N/A

 ## Description

 During the Tech Track you’ll learn how to create interactive visualizations from external data while using libraries and advancing your web dev skills.
-We focus on frontend frameworks, such as React and Vue, and data visualization, mostly with D3.
+We focus on frontend frameworks, such as React and Vue, and data visualization with D3.
 This enables you to make your ideas for the web into reality.
 Though the subject matter is technical, attention to user experience and interaction design is, as always in our programme, stressed.

 **Tech Track** is an elective track of three courses given in Information Design (fall semester), building further on knowledge acquired in